o3de/o3de.org/content/docs/userguide/materials/owner-get-material.md

 ---
-description: ' Use the Get Material node in the &ALYlong; &script-canvas; editor to find an entity''s current material file. '
+description: ' Use the Get Material node in the Amazon Lumberyard Script Canvas editor to find an entity''s current material file. '
 title: Get Material
 ---